yeti-platform/yeti/README.md

 ## Installation

 Malcom is written in python.
 Provided you have the necessary libraries, you should be able to run it on any platform.
+I highly recommend the use of python virtual environments (`virtualenv`) so as not to mess up your system libraries.

 The following was tested on Ubuntu server 14.04 LTS: